lightdash/lightdash/README.md

 Seeker integrates with your dbt project and gives a framework for defining metrics and specifying joins between models all within your existing dbt YAML files.
 The data output from your dbt project is then available for exploring and sharing in Seeker.

-- No more scattered, duplicated metrics across multiple tools
+- No more scattered, duplicated metrics across multiple tools.
-- No more time spent trying to maintain data changes in both dbt and and your data viz tools
+- No more time spent trying to maintain data changes in both dbt and and your data viz tools.
--
+- No more context lost between your data transformation and your data visualization layer.

 ## Getting Started
 ---